 Patio Black Spot Remover for Block Paving

-Patio Black Spot Remover is an ‘one off treatment’ that will successfully remove both the ‘Patio black Spots’ and the white spots that ruin the appearance of your block paved drive, patios and pathways.
+Patio Black Spot Remover is a one-off treatment that will successfully remove both the black spots and the white spots that ruin the appearance of your block paving, patios and pathways.

 Patio Black Spot Preventer

 Put a stop to black spots with the preventer, supplied in 2.5 litre tubs.
+Covers 50m2 once diluted.

-- Removes the needs for power washing
+• Removes the need for power washing

-- Offers complete protection when used annually
+• Offers complete protection when used annually

 Questions about patio black spots